12 Java Fundamentals | Methods in Java | By Dummy for Dummies

 CLOSING

-That’s it for methods in Java!
-Methods are like your program’s assistants, they let you organize code into reusable, focused tasks.
+That's it for methods in Java!
+Methods are like your program's assistants; they let you organize code into reusable, focused tasks.
 Once you understand how to pass data (arguments), receive it (parameters), and sometimes return results, your programs become cleaner, more powerful, and much easier to manage.
+You can re-use any method as much as you like.
+Code them once and use them multiple times.